 Any endeavor as complex as this comes with certain caveats.
 First, one size does not fit all.
 There is no perfect liberal market-economy blueprint, and China cannot and should not be expected to align with one.3 Among advanced open market economies, there are vastly different models; Italy, for example, is very different from South Korea, which is very different from the United States.
 Second, the template of "market norms" is not static, but evolving.
 For example, while in the past there was less of a place for industrial policy in market economies, this has been changing as countries reconsider bolstering their strategic, high value-added industries in face of fierce international technology competition and climate change concerns.
 Third, data are imperfect even with the best of efforts.
+Fourth, there is disagreement among market economies on when it is acceptable (or unacceptable) for the state to intervene, including on where to draw the line on national security matters.
+Fifth, it can be argued that, given China's lower GDP per capita, the advanced

-For a big-picture perspective on varieties of capitalism, see Peter A. Hall and David W. Soskice, Varieties of Capitalism: The Institutional Foundations of Comparative Advantage (Oxford: Oxford University Press, 2001).
+For a big-picture perspective on varieties of capitalism, see Peter A. Hall and David W. Soskice, Varieties of Capital-3